 Why Choose Dr. Robbins?

 Dr. Alan Robbins is a caring and well-trusted podiatrist who provides treatment for all kinds of foot conditions from his practice in Fort Worth, TX.
-Whether you have pain in your heel or suspect that you have heel spurs or plantar fasciitis, you’ll receive a thorough diagnosis and treatment from Dr. Robbins.
+Whether you have pain in your heel or suspect that you have heel spurs or plantar fasciitis, you’ll receive a thorough diagnosis and treatment from Dr. Williams.
 Give us a call at (817) 336-6600 to book an appointment, or contact Dr. Robbins through our website now.